The Requirement for Asset Owners and Managers

-Asset owners are required to report on their own operations (if eligible), and to state which of their invested companies are obligated, and which aren’t.
+If obligated, asset owners are required to report on their own operations.
+We recommend that they also state which of their invested companies are obligated, and which aren’t, but this is not mandatory.
+Unlike ESOS, there is no “one in, all in” arrangement whereby all subsidiaries are obligated if one entity within the fund meets the criteria.
 Eligible companies within a fund are responsible for making their own disclosure.

 Streamlined Energy and Carbon Reporting (SECR) is a scheme that requires qualifying UK companies to prepare and file energy and carbon information in their Directors’ Report.